CaptEmulation/nitrogen-website/source/guides/apps/timelapse.md

 `     latitude: "36.9720", longitude: "-122.0263", only_daytime: true}'`

 This will start the application, compute the sunrise and sunset times using the excellent npm module `suncalc` and then send uniformly distributed [cameraCommands](/docs/schemas/cameraCommand.html) to the camera during the daytime to take photos.

+With that you have run your first application that controls a Nitrogen device.
+Continue on to [the next guide](/guides/apps/web.html) see how you can write a web application that uses the output of your Nitrogen devices.